-How can you reheat lasagna in the microwave?
+How to reheat lasagna in microwave?

 To reheat lasagna in the microwave, put the slices you want to heat in a microwave-safe container and add some drops of sauce or water on top to keep it moist.
 Place a toothpick in the middle to make sure the layers don’t slide off.
 Cover the dish with a paper towel to prevent the lasagna from drying out.
 Microwave it for 1½ minutes on high to fully reheat it.

 If you stored the lasagna correctly, whether in the refrigerator or in the freezer, then you can easily recover its original texture and taste.
 With the right method, you can get hot, delicious, and moist lasagna that doesn’t dry out in the microwave.